jjemi8884/CSB310-Collab-Wiki-3-Prog-Lang-Deep-Dive/Wiki3ProgramDeepDive.md

 - Reusability: As mentioned previously, Classes can be reused to create multiple objects, reducing code duplication and development time.
 - Data Hiding: Encapsulation protects data integrity by restricting direct access to member variables.
 Methods provide controlled access to the data, promoting data security.
 - Inheritance: Inheritance enables code reuse and promotes code maintainability.
 Derived classes can inherit from base classes, extending functionality without modifying existing code.
 - Polymorphism: Polymorphism allows for flexible and dynamic program behavior.
-Objects of different types can respond differently to the same method call, improving code flexibility.
+Objects of different types can respond differently to the same method call, improving code flexibility.[6]

 A great example of this in action is down below in the coding example.
 ## Exception Handling and Event Handling